egor7/blog-1/csv/csv.md

 select ... from DATA'
 ```

-In the q function, you can do anything: use business or utility functions, do mathematics operations, call out to external server, etc…
+In the q function, you can do anything: use business or utility functions, do mathematics operations, call out to an external server, etc…

 Function `POSTLOADALL` is executed after the bulk load is finished.
 This post processing is particularly useful in the load script generated by `csvguess.q`.
 For example, several columns (e.g. `root_stone`) in the [NY Street tree data](https://data.cityofnewyork.us/Environment/2015-Street-Tree-Census-Tree-Data/pi5s-9p35) contain `Yes/No` values, that you can easily convert to boolean by